Azhar-54/mama-recipe-nextjs/README.md

 ## Features

 - Explore Recipes: Dive into a vast collection of diverse and delicious recipes.

--
--Advanced Search: Easily find specific recipes with our powerful search feature.
+- Advanced Search: Easily find specific recipes with our powerful search feature.

--Add Your Own Recipes: Share your culinary creations by adding new recipes to our collection.
+- Add Your Own Recipes: Share your culinary creations by adding new recipes to our collection.

--Discover New Recipes: Stay updated with the latest and freshest recipes added by our community.
+- Discover New Recipes: Stay updated with the latest and freshest recipes added by our community.

--User Accounts: Create and personalize your profile, update your recipes, like and save your favorite recipes for easy access later.
+- User Accounts: Create and personalize your profile, update your recipes, like and save your favorite recipes for easy access later.

 ### Built With